Identity Assurance Claims — OIDC IDA as the response format for customer data

 GET /customer

-The record for the PSU who authenticated the consent.
-The LFI identifies the PSU from the o3-psu-identifier header (the opaque reference patched onto the consent at authorization), and returns one customer record:
+The record for the end user who authenticated the consent.
+The LFI identifies the end user from the o3-psu-identifier header and returns one customer record:

 {